AlTriV/online-store/README.md

-# Online Store v1
+# Online Store v2

 ## Introduction

-This project is a simple web application based on Spring Boot, that implements a small online store.
+This project is a simple reactive web application based on Spring Boot using reactive stack (Spring WebFlux, Spring Data R2DBC)
+, that implements a small online store.

 ## Features